ningshanwutuobang/ChaosChildPCTools/README.md

 * mpk.py update for .mpk files from PSV
 Some PSV games uses mpk format in a different way, it's supported now.

+Due to the 10.1.0 update of Pillow changed Image.mode related methods, gxt.py may no longer work properly on more recent Pillow versions.
+If you encounter problems, please roll back to Pillow version 10.0.
+The correction method currently used comes from [imageio](https://github.com/imageio/imageio/commit/f58379c1ae7fbd1da8689937b39e499e2d225740) with BSD-2 license.